 Sonny did a high 1:44 in the afternoon, which gave us an indication of how fast the car could go, and matched his forecast from the first time he sat in the car.
 Sonny said that he can determine the potential of a car in one lap, and often in just a couple of turns.
 Not an exaggeration.
 Fact.

-And then Evan surprised everyone by going quicker, managing a 1:44.5.
+And then Alyssa surprised everyone by going quicker, managing a 1:44.5.
 Holy crap this kid is fast.
-This is his time ever to Mid-Ohio, in his third 20-minute practice session, and he out-qualified our pro driving coach by .35 seconds.
-This kid had like 42 hours of racing time in his entire life before this event.
+This is her first time ever to Mid-Ohio, in her third 20-minute practice session, and she out-qualified our pro driving coach by .35 seconds.
+This kid had like 42 hours of racing time in her entire life before this event.

 AER Class 3